aNewPseudonym/aNewPseudonym.github.io/diary.md

 ---
 layout: diary
-title: Diary of a Newbie.
+title: Diary of a newbie.
 permalink: /diary/
 ---

+Dear Diary,

-I am Anew, and this is a diary of my efforts to improve at fighting games.
+My name is Anew, and this is a diary of my efforts to improve at fighting games.